 A TMDL is a calculation of the maximum amount of a given pollutant that a body of water can absorb before its water quality is affected.
 If a water body is determined to be impaired as listed on the 303(d) list, then a watershed management plan will be developed that shall include the TMDL calculation

-☐ - This facility does not discharge to a 303(d) listed stream.
+☐ - This facility discharges to a stream with an EPA approved TMDL.